sandhyaparna/Data-Science/ML Algorithms/Supevised/Boosting Algorithms.md

 * We try to optimize a loss function
 * Gradient Boosted trees are harder to fit than random forests
 * Gradient Boosting Algorithms generally have 3 parameters which can be fine-tuned, Shrinkage parameter, depth of the tree, the number of trees.
 Proper training of each of these parameters is needed for a good fit.
 If parameters are not tuned correctly it may result in over-fitting.
+* As more trees are added, predictions usually improve.
+But maximum number of trees should be limited by using validation set for early stopping, because more number of trees might overfit the training data
 * Standard GBM implementation has no regularization like XGBoost
 * A GBM would stop splitting a node when it encounters a negative loss in the split.
 Thus it is more of a greedy algorithm